 Insider tip: Don’t overlook the cafe items during the day, including some of the best croissants around, with flavors like guava and a Cubano-inspired ham and cheese.

-Must-order: All six martinis are available as a flight of 1-oz. pours — a great way to find your favorite.
+Must-order: All six martinis are available as a flight of one-ounce pours — a great way to find your favorite.

-Insider tip: Guests can punctuate their evening of pomp and circumstance with a tableside dessert cart brimming with assorted confections.
+Insider tip: Guests can punctuate their evening with a tableside dessert cart brimming with assorted confections.

 Must-order: For the Dixie cocktail, essentially a glorified whiskey and Coke, the bar makes its own cola and mixes it with baking spices, caramelized sugar and Dickel No. 8.